wise-old-man/wise-old-man/.github/contributing/app-guide.md

 # REACT_APP_BASE_API_URL=http://localhost:5000/api
 ```

 **Notice how the REACT_APP_BASE_API_URL variable is commented out using a `#` at the start of it.
 When this variable is commented out, the app will use the production API URL (`https://api.wiseoldman.net`) by default.
 If you are running your own local server, you can uncomment that variable and insert your local server URL.
-This local server URL can differ from localhost,  ou can find out what yours is by visiting the "Running the Server" section of the [server development guide](https://github.com/wise-old-man/wise-old-man/blob/master/.github/contributing/server-guide.md).**
+This local server URL can differ from localhost,  you can find out what yours is by visiting the "Running the Server" section of the [server development guide](https://github.com/wise-old-man/wise-old-man/blob/master/.github/contributing/server-guide.md).**

 <br />
 <br />